-Recommendations 38.For guidance on training and education for healthcare professionals involved in prescribing and delivering IV fluid therapy, see the training and education section in 'Intravenous fluid therapy in adults' (NICE guideline CG174).
+Neconine idations and link to evidence Recommendations 38.
+For guidance on training and education for healthcare professionals involved in prescribing and delivering IV fluid therapy, see the training and education section in 'Intravenous fluid therapy in adults' (NICE guideline CG174).
 Relative values of different outcomes Outcomes were determined by the themes that would emerge from the qualitative review.
 The GDG pre-specified areas relating specifically to IV fluid administration in children which may require different training and education from those of adults.
-These included: the use of body surface area and body weight for calculating IV fluid requirements, recognition and treatment of hyponatraemia, recognition and treatment of hyponatraemia, recognition of fluid balance.
+These included: the use of body surface area and body weight for calculating IV fluid requirements, recognition and treatment of hyponatraemia, recognition and treatment of hypoglycaemia, fluid overload in children and calculation of fluid balance.
 Trade-off between clinical benefits and harms No evidence was identified in relation to the specific training and education of health professionals working with children, therefore the recommendations were based on informal consensus.
 The GDG felt that the recommendations relating to the training and education of healthcare professionals in 'Intravenous fluid therapy in adults in hospital' (NICE guideline CG174) were also applicable to the training and education needs of healthcare professionals prescribing and administering IV fluids in children and young people.
 The GDG considered that, given the lack of available evidence to suggest otherwise, the training requirements for issues relevant to children were likely to be included in generic training of healthcare professionals.

-Economic No economic evaluations were identified. considerations The GDG believed that all the guideline recommendations will need to be implemented through training and quality assurance mechanisms.
+No economic evaluations were identified.

+The GDG believed that all the guideline recommendations will need to be implemented through training and quality assurance mechanisms.
 In the medium to longer term, the training should be incorporated into the undergraduate training curriculum.
 In the short-term there will be some costs incurred in training current staff to the required standard.
-However, costing this is not straightforward due to the following: The required training course could be delivered by many different means (including e-learning), some of which may not incur much staff time.
-Improving practice, through implementation of the guideline recommendations, should offset these costs (for example by preventing complications).
+However, costing this is not straightforward due to the following:

+- 1) The required training course could be delivered by many different means (including e-learning), some of which may not incur much staff time. - 2) Improving practice, through implementation of the guideline recommendations, should offset these costs (for example by preventing complications).
 Therefore there is an interaction between training and all the other recommendations in the guideline.

-Quality of evidence No evidence was identified for this question.
-Other considerations The GDG identified that there were some areas in which training and education of healthcare professionals in the prescription and administration of IV fluids may be beneficial.
+No evidence was identified for this question.

+The GDG identified that there were some areas in which training and education of healthcare professionals in the prescription and administration of IV fluids may be beneficial.
 In particular, the GDG felt that the signs and symptoms of cerebral oedema caused by acutely developing hyponatraemia are under-recognised by healthcare professionals.
 Recognition of these is essential so that treatment of this life-threatening medical emergency can be initiated immediately.
 This can only be achieved by a robust education and training programme aimed at all healthcare professionals involved in the management of children.
 Additionally, since the NPSA alert in 2007, glucose-containing IV fluids with lower concentrations of glucose have become standard clinical practice.
 It is essential that healthcare professionals involved in the care of children receiving IV fluids have received training in the identification and treatment of hypoglycaemia.
 The GDG also felt that the calculation of fluid balance in children is complex and requires an understanding of normal developmental physiology of children and the changes that occur with illness.
 Educational programmes underpinning these requirements are essential for best practice to be achieved.
-However, given the lack of evidence identified, the GDG did not choose to develop specific recommendations in 'Intravenous fluid therapy in adults in hospital' (NICE guideline CG174).
+However, given the lack of evidence identified, the GDG did not choose to develop specific recommendations in these areas, as it was felt that these areas were covered by the recommendations in 'Intravenous fluid therapy in adults in hospital' (NICE guideline CG174).